ryanatkn/gro/src/docs/config.md

 dot-prefixed directories, node_modules,
 and the build and dist directories for SvelteKit and Gro.

+## `js_cli`

+> ⚠️ support is currently partial, help is welcome

+The CLI to use that's compatible with `node`.

 ## `pm_cli`

+> ⚠️ support is currently partial, help is welcome

 The CLI to use that's compatible with `npm install` and `npm link`.
 Defaults to `'npm'`.